 Maybe you’ve tried treating weeds yourself, or even used a lawn care company to get a weed problem under control.
 Plenty of people do nothing about their weeds because controlling them can feel like a lost cause.
 They just keep coming back.

 The good news is, you really can manage common lawn weeds in Texas, and controlling them starts with properly identifying weeds so the right treatments can be applied to the lawn at the right time.
 Without proper weed identification, any weed control effort is just guesswork.
 That’s because some weeds require different approaches.

-So, let’s dive into the different types of weed control available to help manage lawn weeds in north Texas, and the top eight weeds that are most notorious.
+So, let’s dive into the different types of weed control available to help manage lawn weeds in Texas, and the top eight weeds that are most notorious.

 There are several types of weed control that professionals use to control common lawn weeds in Texas.
 And, there are many types of those weeds, and a range of materials pros apply to achieve different levels of control.
 Lawn care is a science.

 This weed control is applied as a liquid spray or spread on the lawn as a granular formulation.
 Pre-emergent weed control addresses weeds after germination, but before they emerge above the surface.
 The purpose is to reduce the likelihood of weeds from growing in the lawn.
 In north Texas, pre-emergent weed control products are generally applied in late fall, late winter and early spring.

 This liquid weed control works on weeds that have already appeared in the lawn.
 There are different types of post-emergent weed control products that are used to address specific weeds, which is why proper weed identification is critical for getting results.